satuhark/practice-assignment/README.md

 App for creating tasks and monitoring the state of them.

 ### User guide
-First you see a page with Login and Register.
-If you don't have a username and password, start by registering and after that log in.

-After logging in you see a form for creating new tasks, and a list of current tasks with their details.
+New users: register by using the form, then log in.
+Current users: log in.

+Use form to create tasks.
+View list of tasks (completed tasks are behind "Completed tasks" button).

-By clicking 'Options' you can delete or modify the task.
+Click 'Options' to delete or modify tasks.
 You can modify the task name, description, deadline and status.
 You can assign the task to yourself.
 After modification click "Save".

 You can only complete tasks that are assigned to you.

-Tasks are sorted so that the nearest deadline is first on the list.
+Task with closest deadline is first on the list.
 Red "Overdue" status appears for overdue tasks.
-Once a task is marked "completed", it will automatically move under "Completed tasks" (find "Completed tasks" behind a button at the end of the task list).
+Once a task is marked "completed", it will automatically move under "Completed tasks".

-After 1 hour automatically logged out.
+After 1 hour user is automatically logged out.

 ### Hour logging
 | Date | Hours | What was done |